CSS is Now Operating the Nightingale Safe Spot

 Community members spent a Sunday afternoon organizing the community inventory and shop area to prepare for inspections and the BottleDrop program to resume.
 Here's the before and after:

 We plan to make Nightingale a community for some CSS employees who shelter with our organization, and with support from Nightingale’s Futures Committee, we hope to foster relationships with local educational institutions that intend to support unhoused college students' shelter during their education.
-Over the next couple of months, our community will be collaborating on projects to:
+As we explore contracts with colleges, we're excited to increase the site's occupancy.

 • Beautify the property and set up the community garden.